ulinja/asap/saplib/README.md

 ### PYTHON

 Saplib python is not yet implemented.
-Installation of the saplib python library will handled via simple pip installation.
+Installation of the saplib python library will be handled via simple pip installation.

 ### Dependencies

-The 'color' script goes into '/usr/local/bin' and its man-page 'color.1' goes into '/usr/share/man/man1'.
+The `color` script goes into `/usr/local/bin` and its man-page `color.1` goes into `/usr/share/man/man1`.